adeel729/magento2-slick-slider/README.md

 ▪ php -f bin/magento setup:di:compile
 ▪ php -f bin/magento setup:static-content:deploy

+###Demo
+for live demo you can visit http://www.magento2extension.com/demo/slick/slider

 ### Support
 If you need support or have any questions directly related to this extension, please contact us at adeel729@gmail.com